ACEsuit/ACE.jl/docs/src/devel.md

-# Developer Documentation
+# Developer Documentation / Internals

 !!! warning "WARNING"
-    This documentation describes what will be implemented on the `rewrite` branch, and not what is currently implemented!
+    This documentation is very much a work in progress

 ## Summary of types and type hierarchy